VSCodium/vscodium/docs/index.md

 ### <a id="howto-selfhost-marketplace"></a>How to self-host your own extension gallery

 Individual developers and enterprise companies in regulated or security-conscious industries can self-host their own extension gallery.
-In all of these cases you'd enter its endpoint URLs as noted above, replacing `marketplace.visualstudio.com` with `your-self-hosted-marketplace-address.example.com` (or IP address), setting `cacheUrl` / `VSCODE_GALLERY_CACHE_URL` to an empty string.
+In all of these cases, you'd enter its endpoint URLs as noted above, replacing `marketplace.visualstudio.com` with `your-self-hosted-marketplace-address.example.com` (or IP address), setting `cacheUrl` / `VSCODE_GALLERY_CACHE_URL` to an empty string.

 There are likely other options, but the following were reported to work: